Project¶

 Acquisition

-Application programming interface (API) to collect data from social media platforms
+Application programming interface (API) to collect data from social media platforms.

-Sensor data collection
+Sensor data collection.

 Processing